New York Nursing Home Abuse Lawyers for Bedsores or Pressure Ulcers

 Frail, older adults are at particular risk for developing bedsores.
-Standard care to prevent bedsores for someone who is immobile or bedridden is to be positioned correctly.
+Standard care to prevent bedsores for someone immobile or bedridden is to be positioned correctly.
 Those confined to a wheelchair should be repositioned every fifteen minutes, and those confined to bed should be repositioned every hour or two.
-Skin should be inspected daily and kept dry and clean, and good nutrition should be provided so proper levels of minerals and vitamins are maintained.
-Special cushions, mattresses, pads, and beds can be utilized to relieve pressure on the skin.
+The skin should be inspected daily and kept dry and clean, and good nutrition should be provided so proper levels of minerals and vitamins are maintained.
+Special cushions, mattresses, pads, and beds can relieve pressure on the skin.
 Also, better circulation can be achieved by daily exercise.

-If the blood supply to the skin is cut off for more than two to three hours, a bedsore can develop.
+If the blood supply to the skin is cut off for more than two to three hours, bedsores can develop.
 A bedsore will start as a red, painful area.
 Eventually, it will turn purple.
 If left untreated, the area can get infected as the skin breaks open.

 Bedsores can extend into the muscle and bone if they become deep.
-Once they develop, bedsores can take a very long time to heal: days, months, or even years.
+Once they develop, bedsores can take a very long to heal: days, months, or even years.
 The time needed to recover from bedsores depends on the severity of the condition and the health of the person affected.
-The presence of other diseases, such as diabetes, may slow the healing process.
+Other diseases, such as diabetes, may slow the healing process.

 What to Look Out For

 The symptoms of bedsores can be divided into four stages.
 They are:

 - Stage One: The area feels warm and looks red, purple, or blue.
 The area may burn, itch, or hurt.